IT Budgeting: How to Get It Right

 An IT budget audit is a good place to start if you want to determine whether you are getting a good return on your IT investment.
 Your CIO should provide you with a comprehensive report detailing your hardware devices and the software installed on your computers and servers.
 The report should also list the ages of your servers, computers, network equipment, and other devices.
 Once you know what you have, you will have a better idea of how to proceed with planning your IT budget to maximize your company’s profits.

 Consider Contracting an IT Managed Services Provider (MSP)

 If your internal IT department is not generating the results you need, a practical option is to hire an IT MSP to replace or augment it.
 This approach will improve your IT efficiency and save you money.
 Hiring in-house IT professionals will always cost more than outsourcing to an MSP.
 So if you already have a full-time IT person, then it’s probably more cost-effective to hire an MSP as a supplement vs. an entire in-house IT team.

 And what if you don’t have a CIO?
 A good MSP such a COUPLE of GURUS will act as your fractional CIO/CTO to provide you the reports and details you need to optimize your IT budget and grow your company.

 Interested?
 Let’s Schedule a 10-Minute Call to Discuss.

 We’ll discuss your unique situation, any concerns you have and, of course, answer any questions you have about us.
-If you feel comfortable moving ahead, we’ll schedule a convenient time to conduct our free technology survey.
+If you feel comfortable moving ahead, we’ll schedule a convenient time to conduct our Technology Roadmap Assessment.

 A good MSP will quickly become thoroughly familiar with your infrastructure and processes and deliver the kind of responsiveness you expect from an internal team.
 With a COUPLE of GURUS, for example, you can be sure your IT budget is planned to suit your needs and spent effectively on technology that works.